loucifer-x/arasaka/README.md

 **Here is what the technology enables on a 10-year-old laptop**

 This isn't futuristic technology reserved for governments or huge technology companies.
 Many of the building blocks required for sophisticated camera-based observation are already accessible to individuals with relatively modest hardware and an internet connection.
-This project demonstrates how ANY ordinary camera can be turned into an invasive observation tool.
+This project demonstrates how **ANY ordinary camera can be turned into an invasive observation tool**.
 Adding a local LLM to the pipeline can exponentially increase the depth and versatility of the data extracted from each frame.

-The purpose isn't to demonize these technologies, but to make their capabilities some what tangible.
-By demonstrating what can be observed, recorded the project explores the increasingly important boundary between legitimate security applications and individual privacy.
+The purpose isn't to demonize these technologies, but to make their capabilities somewhat tangible.
+By demonstrating what can be observed and recorded, the project explores the increasingly important boundary between legitimate security applications and individual privacy.

+*Now consider what becomes possible with hardware and resources far beyond a single 10-year-old dying laptop.
+Governments and institutions possess computing power that far exceeds mine.
+They have dedicated teams, vast resources, extensive camera networks, and access to a vast array of data pools.
+So, what's actually possible when surveillance software and hardware are built on a national scale?*

+*Just imagine the capabilities of technocratic governments with billions to spend on hardware and developers, not to mention all the data in the world at their fingertips.*

 # Overview